 a.
-The Technical Director and/or Race Direction has the ability to modify the tire allotments based on the official schedule; this modification will be noted in the event supplementary regulations.
+The Technical Director and/or Race Direction can modify the tire allotments based on the official schedule; this modification will be noted in the event supplementary regulations.
 During a normally scheduled event, the tire allotments will be as follows:

-Class Single Race Event Two-Race Events And Extended Three-Race Events
+Class Single Race Event Two-Race Events Three-Race Events

 Superbike N/A 14 16

 Supersport N/A 12 N/A

 Stock 1000 N/A 12 N/A

 Twins Cup N/A 10 N/A

 Junior Cup N/A 8 N/A

+КОТВ N/A 12 N/A